- Home

 Contacting a midwife

 You can go directly to a midwife for antenatal care.
-If you don’t know how to contact your midwife, ask your health centre, or the Supervisor of Midwives at the local hospital.
+If you don’t know how to contact your midwife, ask your health centre or relevant contact at your local hospital.
 You do not need to see an obstetrician (a doctor who specialises in childbirth) while you are pregnant or giving birth, if all is well.

 Further information